Social-Science-Collaboratory/GlobalGratitudeRepo/README.md

 - USA_02b_raw_harmonized.csv: raw Qualtrics data for USA_02b survey harmonized with main survey.
 - USA_02c.csv: raw Qualtrics data for USA_02c survey.

-### simulated-data:
-- hofstede_resmobility_sim.csv: Simulated data for the hofstede_resmobility.csv file.
-- responsibilism_sim.csv: Simulated data for the responsibilism.csv file.
-- crossculturalmod_sim.csv: A version of the crossculturalmod.csv file with simulated data.

 ## quality-checks:
 ### lab-quality-checks:
 - LabSpecificData.Rmd: Generates an Excel workbook with all data for quality checks.
 - labspecific_data.csv: Exports data organized by site for quality checks.
 - qualitychecks.xlsx: Records quality checks, with survey responses rated “yes”, “no”, or “maybe” for inclusion, along with comments.
 Sites collected through Prolific were coded by the UCSD and UF teams.
 - QualityChecks.Rmd: Produces a summary table of each site’s quality checks.
+Creates QC_globalgratitude_final_cleaned.Rds.
 - qualitychecks_summary.csv: Summarizes the rate of inclusion by country and by practice.

 ### sensitivity-analyses:
+- QC_globalgratitude_final_cleaned.Rds: Dataset of quality checked responses.
-- EN_SensitivityAnalyses.Rmd: Conduct sensistivity analyses comparing  only English responses to the full dataset.
+- SensitivityAnalyses.Rmd: Conduct sensitivity analyses for only English and quality checked responses to the full dataset.
+Creates si_table_4_ef.csv and si_table_4_tau.csv.
-- tau_sensitivity_analyses.csv: Tau estimates for English-speaking responses compared to full dataset.
+- si_table_4_ef.csv: Sensitivity analyses of effect sizes.
+- si_table_4_tau.csv: Sensitivity analyses of tau.

 ## figures:
 - GlobalGratitude_DataOrganization.drawio: A figure depicting the organization of all files within the repository.